Occupational Therapy (OTM)

 This class focuses on management and leadership in occupational therapy across practice settings.
 It provides an overview of payment systems, departmental organization, marketing, supervision, quality improvement, and program evaluation.
 It provides students with the tools needed to lead OT programs and people with emphasis on important concepts of leadership including decision-making, conflict resolution, negotiation, and relational communication.

 OTM 646.
-Inquiry & Evidence Based Practice IV.
+Master Capstone Project II.
 1 Credit Hour.

 Prerequisite: OTM 626.

 OTM 676.
-Capstones Master Project.
+Master Capstone Project III.
 1 Credit Hour.

 Prerequisite: OTM 646.

 OTM 686.
-Pediatrics Experiential Practice.
+Level II Fieldwork Pediatrics.
 9 Credit Hours.

 The Level II fieldwork/internship course is required by the Accreditation Council for Occupational Therapy Education (ACOTE).
-This full time 12 weeks fieldwork experience is the final stage of preparing occupational therapy students for entry level practice.
-This course entails 3 months of full time supervised clinical experience with the opportunity to treat individuals with a variety of diagnoses across the life span.
+This full-time fieldwork experience is the final stage of preparing occupational therapy students for entry-level practice.
+This course entails a full-time supervised clinical experience with the opportunity to treat individuals with a variety of diagnoses across the life span.
 Students are assigned to an approved clinical education site in accordance with the Standards for an Accredited Educational Program for the Occupational Therapist, as stipulated by ACOTE.
 All professional courses and Fieldwork Level I must be successfully completed before the students are permitted to enter Fieldwork Level II.
-Fieldwork Practicum II-1 is an in depth, hands on, lived experience, critical to occupational therapy education.
+Level II Fieldwork is an in-depth, hands-on, lived experience, critical to occupational therapy education.
 In supervised settings, students apply their academically acquired knowledge to the pediatric population, in a variety of settings, and at various levels of care where occupational therapy is already provided or would be of benefit.
-It includes but is not limited to most healthcare institutions, outpatient clinics, community based services, and/or schools.
-This course addresses the contextual application component of the curriculum; reflecting the educational themes of Interdisciplinary learning, creativity, innovation, knowledge, leadership and communication embedded in a Global Perspective of practice.
+It includes but is not limited to most healthcare institutions, outpatient clinics, community-based services, and/or schools.
+This course addresses the contextual application component of the curriculum; reflecting the educational themes of Interdisciplinary learning, creativity, innovation, knowledge, leadership, and communication embedded in a Global Perspective of practice.
 Pass/Fail only.